kismetwireless/kismet-docs/readme/057-datasources_sdr_rtladsb.md

 To use the rtladsb capture, you must have a rtl-sdr USB device; this cannot be done with normal Wi-Fi hardware because a Wi-Fi card is not able to tune to the needed frequencies, and cannot report raw radio samples that are not Wi-Fi packets.

-You will also need a python2 environment, and NumPy; this will usually be available as the `python-numpy` package, or installable via `pip install numpy`
+You will also need a python2 environment, and NumPy; this will usually be available as the `python-numpy` package, or installable via `pip install numpy`.

+Previous versions required pymodes; this requirement has been removed in the latest code.

 For more information about the rtladsb support, see the README in the capture_sdr_rtladsb directory.